svinniks/pl-log/README.md

     __anonymous_block (line 2)
 ```

-Try to change system log level threshold and rerunt the procedure:
+Try to change system log level threshold and rerun the procedure:

 ```
 BEGIN